gddickinson/flipr-calcium-response-analysis/README.md

 3. The file will be validated and loaded
 4. A confirmation message will appear upon successful loading

-### Loading Plate Layout from CSV
+### Loading Layout from FLIPR CSV
 1. Click "Load CSV Layout" or use File → Load CSV Layout
-2. Select your CSV file exported from the FLIPR machine
+2. Select the CSV file exported from your FLIPR machine
 3. The application will extract well IDs and group names
-4. Wells will be automatically labeled and color-coded
+4. Well layout will be updated with the imported information

 ### Data Validation
 The tool automatically checks for: